 The (probably) best thing to come out of this is that there will be no more meetings, office politics and drama from the workplace.
 You get to focus on just getting the work done and be paid for just that.

-Those who have worked in the office know how hard it is for them to get their days-off approved from the bosses.
+Those who have worked in the office know how hard it is for them to get their days off approved by the bosses.
 It’s different for freelancers.
 Provided that you have completed your project, simiply don’t accept any new assignment for a self-imposed break from work.
-Pack your bags and slip to your favourite destination with your family or friends.
+Pack your bags and slip to your favorite destination with your family or friends.

 So there you have it, five simple reasons why you should give freelancing a try.
 Are you all hyped up and going "this is so the life for me", hold your horses.
 You might want to check out tomorrow’s post.
 Remember to tune in tomorrow.